Buy Prednisone (Prednisolone) online at lowes Price

 7. Rectal forms (suppositories, foam, enema): Particularly used for inflammatory bowel conditions, especially ulcerative colitis, as they can deliver the drug directly to the affected area in the colon.

-Immunosuppressive Action: Apart from its anti-inflammatory action, prednisolone has potent immunosuppressive capabilities.
+Immunosuppressive Action: Apart from its anti-inflammatory action, Prednisone has potent immunosuppressive capabilities.
 The immune system's primary role is to defend the body against pathogens and foreign invaders.
 However, in certain conditions, the immune system may mistakenly target the body's own cells, leading to autoimmune diseases.
-Prednisolone modulates the immune response by suppressing the proliferation of immune cells, like lymphocytes, and interfering with the function of immune mediators.
-This suppression makes prednisolone valuable in treating autoimmune disorders and preventing organ transplant rejection, but it also means that patients on the drug may be more susceptible to infections.
+Prednisone modulates the immune response by suppressing the proliferation of immune cells, like lymphocytes, and interfering with the function of immune mediators.
+This suppression makes Prednisone valuable in treating autoimmune disorders and preventing organ transplant rejection, but it also means that patients on the drug may be more susceptible to infections.

 Does prednisolone differ from prednisone?